charlieRode/sea-f2-python-sept14/Students/JamesWarren/README.md

 The irony was that as I began to immerse myself in the photographic arts I became nearly fanatical about the science of it all.
 I even began building my own cameras, making my own film and mixing my own chemicals that I was sourcing from all over the country.
 Also during this time, I began to write websites for myself and fellow students.
 I picked up some HTML books and went crazy.
 It seemed so powerful and exhilarating to be able to write an entire web page that could be seen by anyone *anywhere* in the world!

 After college I stayed at my current job in a local restaurant.
-Eventually I was promoted to the resturant manager.
+Eventually I was promoted to the restaurant manager.
 I definitely built an appreciation for the art of cuisine, wine and the relationships that are created around meals.
 I fell in love with the importance of the details.
 In a sense, I was helping to build the guest experience with the details that we put into the evening.
 We were creating an experience for someone.
 It wasn't just an art, it was a science.

+I've come to not only enjoy, but thrive within the dichotomy of art and science.
+To me, it's an area of function and beauty combined and it seems under-appreciated and often overlooked.

+##Follow my code on [Git Hub](http://github.com/jwarren116).